-A Belgian former fighter pilot named Remy Van Lierde was giving an interview.
-In 1959 Van Lierde was flying helicopters in the Katanga region of the Belgian Congo, when he sighted a massive snake convoluting itself through the jungle.
-Estimating it’s length at close to 50 feet, a shocked Van Lierde turned the whirlybird round.
-He buzzed the giant several times, a passenger snapping photos of the monster; before it reared up ten feet into the air, in an attempt to strike them.
-Van Lierde estimated it’s head was a good three feet long, two feet wide.
+A Belgian former fighter pilot named Remy Van Lierde was being interviewed in some old file footage.
+In 1959 Van Lierde was stationed in the then Belgian Congo (soon to become Zaire) and was flying a helicopter in the Katanga region, when he sighted a massive snake winding through the jungle.
+An estimated 50 feet long, a shocked Van Lierde turned the copter round, so his passenger could get some photos of the monster.
+He buzzed the beast several times, before it reared ten feet up into the air, attempting to strike the craft.
+Van Lierde estimated the snake’s head was a good three feet long, two feet wide.

-Now, on to the topic at hand.
-Today’s tale is set on the Bagradas river, modern day Tunisia – the year 256 BC.
-Our protagonists, a legion of Roman soldiers.
+One such beast allegedly lived near the Bagradas river, modern day Tunisia around 256 BC.
+Our antagonists in this tale, a legion of Roman soldiers.

-One of the strategic cities in these wars was Messana, modern day Messina – a port city near the border with Italy.
-It passed back and forth a few times between Carthage and Syracuse.
-At one stage Agathocles hired a group of Italian mercenaries called the Mamertines to help him – but when Agathocles died, many of them stayed on as free agents – and decided to take Messana for themselves.
-They took the city, turning to piracy to pay the bills.
+A strategic city in the war was Messana, modern day Messina.
+A port city near the border with Italy, it passed back and forth several times between Carthage and Syracuse.
+At one stage Agathocles hired a group of Italian mercenaries named the Mamertines to help.
+When Agathocles died, the Mamertines ignored orders to return home, and decided to take Messana for themselves.
+They took the city, turning it into a Pirates’ den.

-Syracuse called on King Pyrrhus of Epirus, a North-western Greek kingdom, for help with the Mamertines.
-The Mamertines, in turn called on Rome to back them.
-By the end of the Pyrrhic wars – which saw Rome briefly allied with Carthage – Rome had annexed Messana.
-The Romans made overtures to their former foe Syracuse about joining together to expel Carthage from Sicily.
-This sparked the Punic wars we are now eight years into in our tale proper.
+Syracuse then called on King Pyrrhus of Epirus, a North-western Greek kingdom, to help rid them of the Mamertines.
+The Mamertines, in turn called on Rome for help.
+When the dust settled on the Pyrrhic wars – Pyrrhus ultimately lost.
+Though his armies won several decisive battles, the cumulative cost of those victories crippled the nation state – something we now call a Pyrrhic victory.
+Rome briefly allied with Carthage – annexing the pirates of Messana, which they saw as the greater threat to them in the area.
+Rome then made overtures to their former foe Syracuse to form an alliance to expel Carthage from Sicily.
+This sparked the Punic wars we are now eight years into in 256 BC.

-The momentum of the war in Rome’s favour, they sent 15,000 men to North Africa, under the command of the consul Marcus Atillus Regulus.
+The momentum of the war then well in Rome’s favour, the Senate sent 15,000 men to North Africa, under the command of the consul Marcus Atillus Regulus.
 They hoped to deal a knock out blow to Carthage itself, as Syracuse had attempted in 306BC.
-Their plans were crushed when the Carthaginian army, commanded by a Spartan mercenary named Xanthippus, dealt the Romans a rare thrashing.
-Only 2,000 Romans survived the Carthaginian onslaught.
-Now all that has been said, let’s talk about dragons.
+They had Carthage on the ropes, but unreasonable Roman demands in peace talks led to Carthage hiring a Spartan mercenary named Xanthippus to lead their army.
+Xanthippus thrashed the Romans at the Battle of Tunis.
+Only 2,000 Romans survived the onslaught.
+Now we have a little context, let’s talk dragons.

-The giant animal stood it’s ground as more and more men arrived – continuing to lash out at them.
-The legionnaires were powerless, their spears bouncing off it’s scales.
-Regulus finally arrived, a ballista in tow.
-A ballista is a bolt thrower that looked something like a giant crossbow, predating more well known artillery like the trebuchet.
-A large stone was hurled at the beast, paralysing it.
-Once immobilised, the army moved in and stabbed the beast to death.
+The giant stood it’s ground as more men arrived – and continued to lash out at them.
+The legionnaires were powerless – their spears bouncing off of its scaly hide.
+Steadily, the beast continued to smash and bite it’s way through the legion.
+Finally, Regulus arrived with a ballista in tow.
+A ballista is a bolt thrower similar in design to a giant crossbow.
+Regulus ordered his men to hurl large stones at the beast.
+Finally, a stone hit the mark, paralysing the beast.
+Once immobilised, the army moved in, hacking and stabbing the beast to death.

-The stench of the dead creature was soon so overpowering Regulus had to relocate their base.
-He did send some men back the following day however to skin the animal.
-The, allegedly 120 foot long hide, was sent back to Rome – where it was marvelled over till it disappeared a century later.
-In the 2nd century AD, the Roman poet Sirius Italicus wrote an epic poem on the Punic wars, which makes mention of the battle with the serpens – a word which can denote either a snake or a dragon – with the more specific ‘Drakon’ – and the legend of a Roman army who battled a dragon coalesced.
+Under the blazing African sun, the corpse soon went off – the stench of the dead creature soon became so overpowering Regulus was forced to relocate their base.
+He did however send some men back the following day to skin the animal.
+The, allegedly 120 foot long hide, was sent back to Rome – where onlookers marvelled over it till it disappeared a century later.
+In the 2nd century AD, the Roman poet Sirius Italicus wrote an epic poem on the Punic wars, which makes mention of the battle with the serpens – a word which can denote either a snake or a dragon – with the more specific ‘Drakon’ – and the legend of a Roman army who battled a dragon was born.

 While clearly not a bona fide dragon, there is every possibility the legion stumbled across a giant python.
-Though I wondered if they came across a gigantic crocodile – a couple of sources were adamant Roman soldiers of this era knew exactly what a croc looked like.
-Burmese pythons have been known to grow in excess of 25 feet, African rock pythons as long as 20 feet have been spotted in the wild by people considered reliable witnesses.
+At first I wondered if they had stumbled across a gigantic crocodile – but classical sources are adamant Roman soldiers at this time knew what a croc looked like.
+Burmese pythons can grow to over 25 feet long.
+African rock pythons as big as 20 feet long have been spotted in the wild by reliable witnesses.
 Amazonian anacondas can get close to 30 feet in length.
-This is a long way from a monster – say 60 feet long – so as to leave 120 feet of skin behind.
-There are, however, a number of reports from other classical sources claiming encounters with giant snakes close to 40 feet in length.
-Fossils of the extinct Titanoboa from close to 60 million years ago bear witness to snakes which could grow close to the size of the Bagradas dragon.
+This is a long way from our 60 foot long monster- and yes snake skins can be stretched to make the serpent appear bigger than it was.
+There are, however, a number of reports from classical sources claiming encounters in the wilds of Africa with giant snakes close to 40 feet in length.
+Then there are fossils of the extinct Titanoboa from close to 60 million years ago.
+Though the Bagradas Dragon was almost certainly not a Titanoboa, evidence of such a monster proves it anatomically possible for a snake to grow close to such a massive extent.

 a model of a titanoboa

-Add to this, if the dragon was a largely water borne snake, in theory some of the limits set on terra firma by gravity on a body go out of the window – and animal size is more largely constrained by the amount of food available in their catchment.
+Add to this, if the dragon was largely water borne – theoretically, some of the limits set on a body on land by gravity go out the window – and animal size is more largely constrained by the amount of food available in the catchment area.